The Fair Access Fund

 - Have a full tuition fee loan in place

 Our Black, Asian, or minority ethnic Access Support Fund is in place to ensure all support needs are met for students to support the transition into study.
-This fund is for bespoke access support and can work in conjunction with the low-income household or care experienced student’s bursary if eligibility is confirmed.
+This fund is for bespoke access support and can work in conjunction with the low-income household or care-experienced student’s bursary if eligibility is confirmed.
 Please note: the average access fund award is £200 to support with equipment, travel or access to therapeutic support on top of college provision and is a one-off payment.
 Students will be required to detail what support they need in their application.

-To be eligible for the care leaver/care experienced bursary the student will need to have spent at least 13 weeks of the last 5 years, in local authority care, prior to the start of their course.
-This could include living with foster parents, living at home with parents/guardians under the supervision of social services, living in a residential children’s home, living in another residential setting like a school or secure unit.
+To be eligible for the care leaver/care experienced bursary, the student will need to have spent at least 13 weeks of the last 5 years, in local authority care, prior to the start of their course.
+This could include living with foster parents, living at home with parents/guardians under the supervision of social services, living in a residential children’s home, or living in another residential setting like a school or secure unit.
 Evidence should detail the dates of the care experience, the local authority details, the person handling the case and their contact information.

 To be eligible as estranged from their parents/guardians, the student should have had no contact with their parents/guardians for at least 12 months before the start of their course and be unlikely to have a relationship with them again.
 Evidence can be provided via a maintenance loan application proving estrangement.

-To be eligible to access the Disabled Students Access Fund students must have a declared disability and have applied or be in the process of applying (where eligible), for Disabled Student Allowance (DSA).
+To be eligible to access the Disabled Students Access Fund, students must have a declared disability and have applied or be in the process of applying (where eligible) for Disabled Student Allowance (DSA).
 Evidence of diagnosis or application to the DSA is required to be uploaded on the application form.
-Student Services may advise on eligibility, and the impact of the declared disability on financial need.
+Student Services may advise on eligibility and the impact of the declared disability on financial need.

 Please note the Disabled Students Access Fund can work in conjunction with the low-income household or care experienced student’s bursary if eligibility is confirmed.
 Please note: the average access fund award is £200 to support with equipment, travel or access to therapeutic support on top of college provision and is a one-off payment.